Salmon Fishing Heritage

 (Casts a reel; voices in the background)

 HAMILTON: And I have wonderful memories.
 Maybe my favorite is Mother's Day about ten years ago.
 I went out with both my daughters and my best girlfriend.
 And my five-year-old daughter caught her first Spring Chinook.
 And it was the only fish caught all day, with a boat of about six others.
 And we get on shore and it's time to take pictures.
 And she's five.
 And she's holding up a 17-pound salmon, all by herself.
 Smiling ear to ear, and won't let anyone else help her.
-And it’s, that's probably the memory that sticks the most for me, is sharing that experience with my daughter.
+That's probably the memory that sticks the most for me, is sharing that experience with my daughter.

 Living on Earth wants to hear from you!